Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - [ ] Add base recording.json
 - [ ] Update test-proxy `shim`s to call asset-sync scripts to prepare the test directory prior to tests invoking.

-Where the difficulty _really_ lies is in the weird situations that folks get into.
+Where the difficulty _really_ lies is in the weird situations that folks will into.

 ## Post-Asset-Move space optimizations